m-ld/m-ld-security-spec/threats/legal-docs.md

 - Case and claim number
 - Full name and address of the witness
-- Mandatory paragraph: 'I believe that the facts stated in this witness statement are true.'
+- Mandatory declaration: 'I believe that the facts stated in this witness statement are true.'

-It should be possible for the system to not only validate the document against the schema, but to use the schema to guide authoring, e.g. by automatically adding the mandatory declaration of a witness statement.
+It should be possible for the system to not only validate the document against the schema, but to use the schema to guide authoring, e.g. by automatically adding the mandatory declaration into a witness statement.

-Further, since so little legal content is machine-readable, one possible benefit of a schema-based system is to encourage a network effect, in which users of the system contribute new schemas as they arise.
+Further, since so little legal content is machine-readable, one possible benefit of a schema-based system is to encourage a network effect, in which users of the system contribute new schemas as they arise; these are then available for re-use in the same organisation or even between organisations.
 So, the definition of the schema itself should be editable – with suitable authorisation controls.

 ### dependencies